 Long before that “senior shuffle” begins, you are at risk of what we call “unfortunate incidents.”
 It’s those random events that cause you to slow down, be inactive for a period of time, and lose confidence.
 It could be Meniere’s disease, a dose of blood pressure medication, or a broken toe.
 Setbacks can be minimal with the right combination of strength, agility, and balance exercises.

 Lightweights and Pilates serve a purpose, but they don’t help you with fast-twitch muscle recovery or maintenance.
-If fear of falling isn’t enough to inspire you, fast-twitch fibers also play a huge role in your metabolism.
+If the fear of falling isn’t enough to inspire you, fast-twitch fibers also play a huge role in your metabolism.
 Heavyweights cause fatigue at 10 or fewer repetitions.
 Work your way up to it on joints that can handle it.
 Instead, try power for other joints, which adds a faster lift combined with a slower lower.
-You’re still in control but benefit fast-twitch muscle more this way than constantly lifting slow.
+You’re still in control but benefit fast-twitch muscle more this way than constantly lifting slowly.

 If you want to be able to move your feet when it counts, you’ve got to move them fast when you’re training.
 Spend a few minutes most days a week doing fast moves.
-If you play tennis, racquetball, badminton, or pickleball, you’ve got this kind of movement built-in.
-If you primarily walk, or ride slow and steady, add a few short agility drills to the end of each workout.
+If you play tennis, racquetball, badminton, or pickleball, you’ve got this kind of movement built in.
+If you primarily walk or ride slow and steady, add a few short agility drills to the end of each workout.

 When do you risk losing your balance?